-We investigated the apparent contradiction by modelling the cortex as recurrently-connected populations of excitatory and inhibitory neurons using the classic Wilson-Cowan model.
+Mathematical theory suggests that only neural tissue with Type I excitability can sustain propagating waves.
+So how can cortical tissue simultaneously exhibit both Type I and Type II excitability?
+We investigated the apparent contradiction by modelling the cortex as recurrently-connected excitatory and inhibitory neurons.
 Such models exhibit either Type I or Type II excitability depending upon the choice of parameters.
-Our insight was that optogenetic stimulation can locally transform Type I excitability into Type II excitability by early activation of the inhibitory neurons.
-In this way, the non-stimulated regions of cortex retain support for propagating waves while the stimulated tissue exhibits supercritical Hopf dynamics.
+We found that optogenetic stimulation can locally transform Type I excitability into Type II excitability by preferentially targeting inhibitory cells.
+The findings shed new light on how optogenetic stimulation can alter the response dynamics of neural tissue.

 Heitmann, Rule, Truccolo, Ermentrout (2017) Optogenetic stimulation shifts the excitability of cerebral cortex from Type I to Type II: Oscillation onset and wave propagation.
 PLOS Computational Biology.
 13(1): e1005349. doi: 10.1371/journals.pcbi.1005349

 Lu, Truccolo, Wagnerm Varas-Irwin, Ozden, Zimmermann, May, Agha, Wang, Nurmikko (2015) Optogenetically induced spatiotemporal gamma oscillations and neuronal spiking activity in primate motor cortex.
 J Neurophysiol 113: 3574-3587.